yogesh-studypad/cocos-docs/manual/framework/cocos2d-js/1-about-cocos2d-js/1-1-a-brief-history/en.md

 ### 1.1.2 Cocos2d-html5 and Cocos2d-x JSB

 Cocos2d-html5 is an important module of Cocos2d-JS.
 It is a pure HTML5 game engine, which is based on Canvas/WEBGL and is 100% compatible with HTML5.
-This ensures that a Cocos2d-JS project can easily be run on HTML5-ready browsers.From the foregoing introduction, Cocos2d-html5 it is one important module of Cocs2d-JS, and it is a pure HTML5 game engine, which base on Canvas/WebGL and 100% compitable with HTML5.
-So, Cocos2d-JS project can be easily run on HTML5-ready browsers.
+This ensures that a Cocos2d-JS project can easily be run on HTML5-ready browsers.

 If you are only interested in developing casual games for the web, you can embed the Cocos2d-JS Lite Version which is extremely easy to use and light as a feather.